AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 21.1.3.
 The promotional trial service period shall be six (6) months.

 21.1.4.
-The promoted employee may be demoted at any time during the promotional trial service period without appeal, provided that the employee is reinstated in the position from which they were promoted, even though this may necessitate the lay-off of the employee occupying the position.
+The promoted employee may be demoted at any time during the promotional trial service period without appeal, provided that the employee is reinstated in the position from which they were promoted, even though this may necessitate the layoff of the employee occupying the position.

 21.1.5.
-The promoted employee may, at their request, be returned to their previous position, or at the City’s discretion, to a similar position during the trial service period.
+The promoted employee may, at their request, be returned to their previous position, or at the Employer’s discretion, to a similar position during the trial service period.
 For the purpose of this Article, similar shall mean in the same pay range and step as the employee’s previous position.

 21.2 Probation